meows/racket/docs/test-trig-1.md

 sidebar_label: Trignometric Functions
 ---

-Joe was walking in a 2D world where there's only two directions, horizontal (forward and backward) and vertical (up and down).
-Answer the following questions for both horizontal and vertical.
+Joe was walking in a 2D world where there's only two directions, horizontal `x` and vertical `y`.

 If Joe walks for 10 miles at a -1/6 π, how much has he traveled?